 Under the Description column you will find a list of actions that have been taken.
 Look for “Exemption Granted”, “Expedited Approval”, or “Full Board Approval” (depending on the level or review and approval your project received).
 Click the “Show” button next to Correspondences under the applicable heading mentioned above.
 This will open another row of text which contains your official Notice.

 To the right of this Notice is a “View” button.
 Click to open your letter as a pdf document.

-s